hoeken/PsychicHttp/README.md

  });

  //attach the handler to /ws.
 You can then connect to ws://ip.address/ws
- //NOTE: the handler must be registered before server.begin() is called, otherwise it will not work. server.on("/ws", &websocketHandler);
+ //NOTE: the handler must be registered before server.start() is called, otherwise it will not work. server.on("/ws", &websocketHandler);
 ```